Best Putter for Beginners 2025 (Our Top Picks After Testing)

 Expert Advice

 Many first-time golfers don’t realize how vital the putter is for their game.
-A golfer can expect to take anywhere from 30-40 putts per round, making the putter the most used club in their bag.
+A golfer can expect to take anywhere from 30 to 40 putts per round, making the putter the most used club in their bag.

-The putter provides terrific value for the cost when considering how often it is used during an 18-hole round.
+The putter offers terrific value for the cost, considering how often it is used during an 18-hole round.

-While all golfers should stay within their budget, allotting more money for a higher-end putter does pay off in the long run because of its frequent usage and how important putting is to lowering scores.
+While all golfers should stay within their budget, allocating more money for a higher-end putter does pay off in the long run due to its frequent usage and the importance of putting in lowering scores.

 If you’ve heard the adage, “you get what you pay for,” in the case of the putter for new golfers, it is actually true.